triggers/tmp-march-2021/README.md

   1. Launch one of the templates with a name like "subnet-003" into the LiquidMetal editor

   2. Click once on the `DEPLOY` button.
-Choose a name like `cluster-test` when the `Deployments` dialog appears.
+Type in a name like `cluster-test` when the `Deployments` dialog appears.
      - Note: deploying the 250 cluster nodes will take about 2 minutes.